 Soon, I had a travel certificate for the full value of both tickets that I could spend on myself or anyone else.

-United Airlines future flight credit vs. a travel certificate, which is better?
+United Airlines flight credit vs. United Airlines Travel Certificate, which is better?

 Hands down, a travel certificate is more consumer-friendly than a flight credit on United Airlines.